jonathan-gomes/ViewCodeExample/README-en.md

 ![Project General options](doc_resources/02.png)

+Although you can remove the “Main Interface” value, if you do the same for “Launch Screen File” the app won’t be full compatible with iOS versions before 13.0, so we going to let the launch storyboard file be.

 For the app's entry point to be declared on code the following steps are needed:

-1. On project's target settings, go to the "General" tab and remove the "Main Interface" and "Launch Screen File" values
+1. On project's target settings, go to the "General" tab and remove the "Main Interface" value.
 1. Set *window* and attribute a *View Controller* on *AppDelegate*:
     ```
     import UIKit